Chief Program Officer

 - We offer comprehensive health benefits (medical, dental, and vision), including 50% premium support for spouses and dependents.

 - We offer 32 days of PTO per year (15 days of PTO and 17 recognized holidays), plus 10 wellness days and generous leave policies (parental leave, bereavement, etc.).

 - To ensure equity in our hiring process, we assess candidates using pre-set questions and evaluate each step in the hiring process against a pre-set rubric.
-The steps in this hiring process are as follows: Initial application form (below), two phone screens (30 minutes each), role specific interview (60 minutes), performance task (90 minutes), final-round interview (3 hours), and reference checks.
+The steps in this hiring process are as follows: Initial inquiry form (below), round 1 interview (60 minutes), performance task (90 minutes), round 2 interview (60 minutes), and a final-round interview (2-3 hours), and reference checks.
 While we reserve the right to adjust this process, we’re committed to holding all candidates to the same process and sharing updates as soon as possible.

 As an equal opportunity employer, Rivet School is committed to providing employment opportunities to all qualified individuals and does not discriminate on the basis of race, color, ethnicity, religion, sex, gender, gender identity and expression, sexual orientation, national origin, disability, age, marital status, veteran status, pregnancy, parental status, genetic information or characteristics, or any other basis prohibited by applicable law.